CheXGenBench: A Unified Benchmark For Fidelity, Privacy and Utility of Synthetic Chest Radiographs: Appendix

-\revised{Our ablation study on the LoRA rank for large models (>1B parameters), presented in Tab. \ref{tab:rank_comparison}, reveals that increasing the rank modestly improves generation fidelity.
+\textbf{Ablations on Rank: } Our ablation study on the LoRA rank for large models (>1B parameters), presented in Tab. \ref{tab:rank_comparison}, reveals that increasing the rank modestly improves generation fidelity.
 However, our key finding is that a fully fine-tuned smaller model (Sana, 0.6B) still significantly outperforms much larger models adapted with PEFT (e.g., SD V3.5, 2.5B; Flux.1-Dev, 1.2B).
-This result is crucial for the medical image analysis community, as it highlights that thorough adaptation of an efficient model can be more effective and accessible than resource-intensive scaling of larger architectures.}
+This result is crucial for the medical image analysis community, as it highlights that thorough adaptation of an efficient model can be more effective and accessible than resource-intensive scaling of larger architectures.
+For each experiment, the scaling factor alpha ($\mathbf{\alpha}$) was set equal to the rank following the recommended practice.